30stand/code-standard/html/README.md

     <b>, <td>, <a>, <img>, <em>, <i>, <cite>, <mark>, <code>

-    <span> tags also inline tags that used as text container
+`<span>` tags also inline tags that used as text container

 #### Sample code block:

     <section class=”body-copy”>
-    	<p>Lorem Ipsum is simply dummy text of the printing and typesetting industry. <a class=”internal-link”>Link <I class=”icon pdf”></a> Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.</p>
+    	<p>Lorem Ipsum is simply dummy text of the printing and typesetting industry. <a class=”internal-link”>Link</a> 		Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a 			galley of type and scrambled it to make a type specimen book.</p>
     </section>

 ## Proper indentation